regine/meltmodel/index.md

 Additional Information
 ----------------------

-For further information contact Regine Hock, (University of Alaska, Fairbanks) or Carleen Tijm-Reijmer (University Utrecht).
+For further information contact [Regine Hock](http://gi.alaska.edu/~regine/), (University of Alaska, Fairbanks) or Carleen Tijm-Reijmer (University Utrecht).
 Note that the model may contain errors and the model manual may not be complete or outdated.
 User support and further code improvements are available in direct collaboration with us.

+If you find a glaring error, please feel free to let up know via the Github Issues page for the models.

+Look at our [changelog]({{page.repo}}/tree/release_0.2/doc/changes.md) for recent updates.

 References Which Cite the models
 --------------------------------